smartbch/docs/sha-gate.md

 When a P2PKH address sends some coins into a cc_covenant, it means these coins are sent onto smartBCH.

 Alice wants to send coins from BCH onto smartBCH.
 So she sends a transaction with one or more UTXOs as the input and one cc_covenant as the output.
-The first input must be a P2PKH UTXO.
+There are two ways to indicate the receiver on smartBCH.
+One way is adding an extra OP_RETURN output to directly specify the receiver's address.
+The other way is by inferencing: The first input must be a P2PKH UTXO.
 And since this transaction reveals the secp256k1 public key of this P2PKH address, a smartBCH address can be calculated by hashing this public key with Keccak256, and the unlocked coins will be deposited to this address.

+There will be a lower bound of the value contained in a cc_covenant, to prevent dusting attacks.

 This process is performed by all the smartBCH's full clients.
 It needs no party's manual operation, instead, it is fully automatic.
 Every smartBCH node must connect to a BCHN RPC server to fetch the latest blocks and transactions on BCH.
 Once it finds a new cc_covenant is created in a predefined way, it unlocks the same amount of BCH on smartBCH sidechain.